-As high school seniors choose the colleges they’ll attend this fall, many parents are finding that a refresher course in who they are is vital to being an emotionally successful empty nester.
-When her Teresa Cowan’s son, Cassly Sullen III, left for Prairie View A&M in Texas, she was nervous about him leaving home and her.
+As high school seniors choose colleges they’ll attend this fall, many parents are finding that a refresher course in who they are is vital to being an emotionally successful empty nester.
+Teresa Cowan is one of those parents.
+When her son, Cassly Sullen III, left for Prairie View A&M in Texas, she was nervous about him leaving home and her.

-Cowan went from talking to her son every day to hearing from him once a month during his freshman year.
+Cowan went from talking to her son every day to hearing from him monthly during his first academic year.
 She had to do something to fill the void.
 “I had to find Teresa,” said Cowan, a health science professor at Baker College.
 “She was in there, ready to surface.”
 She learned to cope by building her own network of friends.
-These days, she’s spending more time at her church, dining at finer restaurants, dancing with friends, volunteering, and changing up her wardrobe.
+These days, she’s spending more time at church, dining at fancier restaurants, dancing with friends, volunteering, and changing up her wardrobe.

 “I was on the hunt for outfits for a mature woman, rather than motherly clothes,” Cowan says.